Aitooor/Aitooor/README.md

 - 🌱 I’m currently learning Java and Web Fullstack

-- 🤔 I’m looking for help with anything
+- 🤔 I want to help with anything

 - 📫 How to reach me: ...